ruchengxiao/Real-time-Running-Location-Simulation-System/README.md

 • Persisted data to MongoDB and MySQL using Spring Data as Data Access Layer and incorporated RabbitMQ as message queue to decouple back-end services.<br>
 • Deployed applications to embedded Tomcat in automated fashion and used Spring Boot Actuator to monitor and manage application.<br>
 • Incorporated Netflix Eureka as service registration and discovery and Spring Boot Actuator to monitor application health.<br>
-• Developed the single page front-end to integrate with back-end using HTML, CSS, JavaScript, REST and WebSocket.<br>
 # Technology Stack:
 Backend: Java, Spring Boot, Spring Data, Spring Cloud, Netflix OSS, SQL, JPA, Maven, Tomcat, WebSocket, RabbitMQ, REST<br>
 Frontend: HTML/CSS, Javascript, Bootstrap<br>